 Once the muscles on the rear of the hip and upper thigh contract to extend the hip, the muscles on the front of the hip should stretch.
 The main muscle group that should stretch includes the iliopsoas which is a strong hip flexor.
 This muscle helps prevent the extension of the hip while at the same time pulls the upper part of the pelvis forward.
 Once the pelvis is tipped, it places a substantial amount of strain on the lumbar vertebrae and can result to low back pain and diminished movement.
 By enrolling in a first aid class today, you will learn the measures to perform in order to effectively manage back pain.

 Problems with the hip structure

 Aside from weak hip extensors and tightened hip flexors, there are various ligaments that limit hip hyperextension.
-It is important to note that the hip is comprised of external ligaments – pubofemoral ligament, iliofemoral ligament and ischiofemoral ligament.
-One of the main functions of these three ligaments particularly the iliofemoral ligament is to prevent the hyperextension of the hip.
+The hip includes external ligaments – pubofemoral ligament, iliofemoral ligament and ischiofemoral ligament.
+One of the main functions of these 3 ligaments particularly the iliofemoral ligament is to prevent the hyperextension of the hip.

 What are the degrees of hyperextension?

 Due to the ligaments of the hip, the normal range of hyperextension starts from 0 to 15 degrees.
 Once the leg moves way beyond this degree of hyperextension, most of the movement comes from the lumbar spine, not from the hip anymore.
 In order to neutralize this tendency when assessing the degree of hip hyperextension, therapists will stabilize the lower back so that movement will originate from the hip.